tomrndom/osf-website/src/pages/about/staff/index.md

         messaging, PR, and AR services and thought leadership programming to guide the evolution of the foundation’s flagship OpenStack cloud infrastructure software project.
-Its team specifically worked to elevate the visibility and expert voices of the OIF leadership team.
-Work has included all aspects of marcom and external communications, from strategic counsel through tactical implementation of programming and supporting the efforts of the OIF's comms teams in APAC and EMEA.
+Its team specifically worked to elevate the visibility and expert voices of the OpenInfra Foundation leadership team.
+Work has included all aspects of marcom and external communications, from strategic counsel through tactical implementation of programming and supporting the efforts of the OpenInfra Foundation's comms teams in APAC and EMEA.
       name: Cathey.co
       picture: /img/catehyco.jpg
       title: Public Relations / Analyst Relations Partner